Yiannis128/Yiannis128/articles/godot-asteroids-05.md

     ...

-The player ship script now adds the extra method `area_entered`, what this method does is if a `Area2D` node intersects with the player ship's `Area2D` node then it first checks if the node is not a ship bullet and then calls the `player_dead` method from the `PlayerStats`.
-If it is a ship bullet, then it is ignored because the ship bullets initially intersect with the player ship's area 2D, so that is a check to stop the player ship from dying by firing a bullet.
+The player ship script now adds the extra method `area_entered`, what this method does is if an `Area2D` node intersects with the player ship's `Area2D` node then it first checks if the node is not a ship bullet and then calls the `player_dead` method from the `PlayerStats`.
+If it is a ship bullet, then it is ignored because the ship bullets initially intersect with the player ship's area 2D, so that is a check to stop the player ship from dying by firing a bullet (which would be pretty funny but would make the game unplayable).

 ### `code/PlayerStats.gd`